THAILAND – GENERAL INFORMATION

 During the reign of King Prajadhipok, Rama VII, Thailand changed from an absolute monarchy to a constitutional monarchy following a successful coup d’état in 1932.
 The country’s name was officially changed from Siam to Prathet Thai, or Thailand, meaning "land of the free" in 1939.
 The Thai use the phrase "land of the free" to express pride in the fact that Thailand is the only country in Southeast Asia never to be colonized by a European state.

-The Thai military government sided with the Japanese forces in WW2 and was involved in the construction of the infamous Burma-Siam railway, made legend by the fictional British film Bridge Over The River Kwai.
+The Thai military government sided with the Japanese forces in WW2 and was involved in the construction of the infamous Burma-Siam railway, made legend by the fictional British film Bridge Over the River Kwai.
 The government also allowed US forces to use Thai territory during the Vietnam War.

 Democracy has developed slowly in Thailand with corruption allegations, demonstrations and military coups derailing the process on several occasions.
 After a quarter of a century of military rule, civilian government was restored to Thailand in 1973 following student riots in Bangkok, but this was to last only three years before the military again took control.
 The country continues to move between civilian and military governments.

-On December 26 2004, an earthquake in Southeast Asia triggered a tsunami that impacted considerably upon Thailand’s touristic infrastructure.
+On December 26, 2004, an earthquake in Southeast Asia triggered a tsunami that impacted considerably upon Thailand's touristic infrastructure.
 The west coast was the worst hit area, including outlying areas and tourist resorts near Phuket.
 Many hotels were ruined; thousands were killed.
 Thailand has however made a strong recovery from this terrible catastrophe and continues to be one of the world’s top travel destinations.

 THE PEOPLE